 In any city there are many established areas that are being rejuvenated and reborn into places that you would want to raise a family.
 Lots of the homes for sale will be older style, single family homes.
 While they may look a little rough around the edges, try and see past the cosmetic things you can fix.
 If you need any help from a real estate agent, The Mortgage Associate at TMG Saskatoon would happily recommend one of that fantastic professionals he works with.

 Older style houses have lots of amazing history.
 Whether its rounded doorways, original hardwood floors or an exposed brick wall, these are things that give the home fantastic character that you will not find easily in a new build.

 3)Know what you are approved for:

 While there are costs to a renovation, there are also huge cost saving benefits.
 First off, many older homes are listed well below the cost of buying brand new.
 This is an advantage to get the best of both worlds....a character home in an area you love, with upgrades and renovations to really make it your own.
-The best way to know what you can afford is to sit down with your Saskatoon Mortgage Broker and go through what you are approved for.
+The best way to know what you can afford is to sit down with The Mortgage Associate at TMG Saskatoon and go through what you are approved for.